Top 10 Largest Crocodiles in the world

 The most terrifying beast ever is a man-eater named “Gustave”.
 It is a large male Nile crocodile from Burundi and is thought to have killed as many as 300 humans from the banks of the Ruzizi River and the northern coasts of Lake Tanganyika.

 Gustave has three bullet scars on his body.
 His right shoulder blade was also found to be intensely wounded.
 Circumstances surrounding the four scars are indefinite.
-Herpetologists who have studied Gustave claim that his unusual size and weight impedes his capability to hunt the species’ usual, agile prey such as fish, antelope, and zebra, forcing him to attack larger animals such as hippopotamus and, to some extent, humans.
+Herpetologists who have studied Gustave claim that his unusual size and weight impede his capability to hunt the species’ usual, agile prey such as fish, antelope, and zebra, forcing him to attack larger animals such as hippopotamus and, to some extent, humans.
 According to a native warning, he is said to hunt and leave his victims’ corpses uneaten.
 Also, it was stated in his documentary film that since crocodiles can go a number of months without eating, one the size of Gustave could afford to select his prey carefully.

 Gustave was last time sighted in February 2008 by National Geographic sources.
 According to Wikipedia, one resident claimed that Gustave dragged an adult bull buffalo on a riverbank, in June 2015.
 That claim is under “citation needed” status.